smartinternz02/SI-GuidedProject-46878-1651811368/README.md

 # SI-GuidedProject-46878-1651811368
-Project:*Detection of Phishing Websites from URLs using IBM Watson Studio* This is a guided project repository of *Srushti Prashant Shintre 19BCE10432 (VIT BHOPAL)*.
+Project: *Detection of Phishing Websites from URLs using IBM Watson Studio*.
+This is a guided project repository of *Srushti Prashant Shintre 19BCE10432 (VIT BHOPAL)*.
 This repository contains:
   1. Flask app